authierj/EDSR-PyTorch/README.md

  Adding batch normalization to the network, that means normalizing the data of the batches after each convolutional layer.
 We noticed a significant increase of the PSNR but the visual results are not a lot better.
 Indeed the benefit of batch normalization for SRCNN is not that clear yet.

- On the other hand, replacing our blocks constituted of a convolutional layer followed by an actctivation function by residual blocks described in the picture below increase the PSNR a little less than the batch normalization, but the  visual result is more satisfying for the human eye.
+ On the other hand, replacing our blocks constituted of a convolutional layer followed by an activation function by residual blocks described in the picture below increase the PSNR a little less than the batch normalization, but the  visual result is more satisfying for the human eye.

  ![](/figs/resblock_v2.png)